tinang/feed/README.md

 ```

 ## Production

-Just copy `dist` folder to your root path
+After running `gulp default`, production `dist` will be created, then just copy `dist` folder and run app

 ## Demo